aws-samples/amazon-mq-workshop/labs/lab-9.md

 ## TTL Concepts

-TTL or Time to live setting (not to confused with a given message expiry) for Network of Brokers, means number of hops/brokers a given message or subscriptions can pass through.
+TTL or Time to live setting (not to confused with a given message expiry) for Network of Brokers, means number of hops/brokers a given message or subscriptions can pass through before consumed.

 **messageTTL**, **consumerTTL** and **networkTTL**.
 Setting **networkTTL** sets both **messageTTL** and **consumerTTL**.
 For flexibility and clarity, it is better to set **messageTTL** and **consumerTTL** separately.

 ### messageTTL

-**messageTTL** needs to be set to number of hops to be propogated by the brokers in the network.
+**messageTTL** controls how far actual messages are allowed to propagate before they have to be consumed locally.
 The following diagram shows an example of messageTTl of 4 in a mesh of 3 brokers.

 ![Message TTL](/images/nob-message-ttl.png)